krvaibhaw/best-readme-template/resources.md

 - [Feedmereadmes](https://github.com/lappleapple/feedmereadmes#readme) - README editing and project analysis/feedback.
 - [Readme.so](https://readme.so/) - A simple editor that allows you to quickly add and customize all the sections you need for your project's readme.
 - [README best practices](https://github.com/jehna/readme-best-practices#readme) - A place to copy-paste your README.md from
+- [Make a README](https://www.makeareadme.com/) - A guide to writing READMEs.
+Includes an editable template with live Markdown rendering.

 ## Creating GIFs